Electrode-iOS/ELDispatch/README.md

 }
 ```

-Executing a few async tasks as a group and waiting indefinitely.
+Executing a few async tasks as a group and waiting indefinitely:
 ```Swift
 DispatchGroup().async(.Background) {
     doSomething(1)